Fortuna Silver Mines (NYSE:FSM) Announces Quarterly Earnings Results

 Fortuna Silver Mines (NYSE:FSM – Get Rating) (TSE:FVI) issued its quarterly earnings results on Wednesday.
-The basic materials company reported $0.02 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.02, Yahoo Finance reports.
+The basic materials company reported $0.02 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.02, Yahoo Finance reports.
+The business had revenue of $164.70 million for the quarter, compared to analyst estimates of $152.00 million.
 Fortuna Silver Mines had a return on equity of 4.63% and a net margin of 5.76%.
-The business had revenue of $164.70 million for the quarter, compared to the consensus estimate of $152.00 million.
-During the same period in the prior year, the firm posted $0.10 earnings per share.
+During the same quarter in the prior year, the firm posted $0.10 earnings per share.

 Institutional Inflows and Outflows